MajorCooke/Doom4Doom/Docs/Readme.txt

 						  Almost all new code for v3.0+.
                           General DECORATE & ZScript mastermind.

-Michaelis               : Ripping, conversion and processing of graphics for
-                          the Heads Up Display.
-Implementation of reticles specific to each weapon/demon, including the charging animations.
-Ripping/processing/implementation of blood
-                          elements in the hud (along with cacodemon HUD hits).
-                          Implementation of multi jump and ledge grabbing.
-                          Added powerups and situation-aware crates.
-                          General SBARINFO & ACS mastermind.

 ZZYZX                   : Making shaders for glory kill effect, shaders for
                           holographic effect.
 Current internal dev working on